-Both English Heritage and The National Trust are active on the Island, with Osborne House and The Needles Old Battery respectively representing notable interests.

-The island has five indoor sports and leisure facilities and 16 outdoor facilities, half of which are available all year round.
-Island residents, visitors, schools, businesses, clubs and groups all use these facilities.
+- 1. Both English Heritage and The National Trust are active on the Island, with Osborne House and The Needles Old Battery respectively representing notable interests. - 2.
+The Island has a rich mix of both indoor and outdoor sports and leisure facilities.
+All of these facilities are easily accessible to Island residents, visitors, schools, businesses, clubs and groups. - 3.
 Arts and theatres are supported across the Island.
-The principal facilities are Ryde, Shanklin, Apollo and Trinity Theatres, together with Quay Arts and Medina in Newport.
+The principal facilities are Ryde, Shanklin, Apollo and Trinity Theatres, together with Quay Arts and Medina in Newport. - 4.
 There are more than 250 parks, gardens and open spaces on the island, together with 35 playgrounds and 1100 public seats.
-64 miles of coastline are managed, and there are 11 miles of award winning beaches.
+64 miles of coastline are managed, and there are 11 miles of award winning beaches. - 5.
 Ventnor Botanic Garden consists of 22 acres of maintained garden containing 8000 plant species, plus a plant production facility and visitor centre.
-Residents, visitors, researchers, schools and businesses all use the Garden.
+Residents, visitors, researchers, schools and businesses all use the Garden. - 6.
 The Library Service has 11 static and 2 mobile libraries and records over a million visits per year (the fifth highest per capita among unitary authorities).
-The Service provides a broad range of services, activities and events for adults and children including reading groups, a literature festival, support for local community activity, lifelong learning and free internet access.

-The Museums Service runs 4 public museums, including the very popular Dinosaur Isle, which all together attract 120,000 visitors a year.
+The Service provides a broad range of services, activities and events for adults and children including reading groups, a literature festival, support for local community activity, lifelong learning and free internet access. - 7.
+The Museums Service runs 4 public museums, including the popular Dinosaur Isle, which all together attract 120,000 visitors a year.
 5,500 school children and other groups visit the museums each year, as well as national and international researchers.
 The Service also gives advice to the 25 museum related organisations on the island.
-The Museums Schools Service provides teaching support for the 150 school classes that visit Carisbrooke Castle Museum each year, in addition to outreach activities, loan of materials, curriculum support and teacher advice to the Island's schools.

-The Record Service acquires and stores historic documents relating to the island, and makes it available for public use by the island's residents, national and international researchers, charities, solicitors and councils.
+The Museums Schools Service provides teaching support for the 150 school classes that visit Carisbrooke Castle Museum each year, in addition to outreach activities, loan of materials, curriculum support and teacher advice to the Island's schools. - 8.
+The Record Office acquires and stores historic documents relating to the island, and makes it available for public use by the island's residents, national and international researchers, charities, solicitors and councils.

-The Library, Museums and Records Services all have vitally important roles to play in enabling the Island community to capitalise on its natural assets.
+- 9. The Library, Museums and Records Services all have vitally important roles to play in enabling the Island community to capitalise on its natural assets. - 10.
 The School's Music Service provides tuition to pupils, and helps introduce new musical activities and experiences to young people.
-They also manage the IOW Music Centre, which attracts 380 students per week.

-Branstone Farm provides teaching support for the 250 visiting classes, in addition to outreach activities to the Island's schools.
+They also manage the IOW Music Centre, which attracts 380 students per week. - 11.
+Branstone Farm provides teaching support for the 250 visiting classes, in addition to outreach activities to the Island's schools. - 12.
 In addition to the provision of physical facilities, the School's Music Services and Branstone Farm both provide curriculum support, advice and training for teachers of local schools.
-Also, the use of sports and art in the advancement of social and economic regeneration and development is promoted by the Arts Development and Theatres Service, and the Sport and Recreation Development Service.

-There are also a host of events on the island each year, running into the hundreds and ranging from Cowes Week to small parish events.
+Also, the use of sports and art in the advancement of social and economic regeneration and development is promoted by the Arts Development and Theatres Service, and the Sport and Recreation Development Service. - 13.
+There are also a host of events on the Island each year, running into the hundreds and ranging from big strategically important events such as Cowes Week, the Isle of Wight Music Festival, Walking Festival, Cycling Festival and White Air; to small parish events.
 Many of the events are organised by voluntary organisations, of which there are a very large number, spanning all aspects of cultural activity.